BBK-PiJ-2016-06/cw-cm/README.md

 This repository contains Nathan Hanak's attempt at Coursework 3 for the PiJ class for the Birkbeck MSc Computer Science program.
+Contributing GitHub accounts are BBK-PiJ-2016-06 and NateHan, both of whom are the same person.

 The program "Contact Manager" contains a mock scheduling program intended for use by a small business.
 It contains Meetings past and present as well as contacts who attend said meetings.